Innovation Works has partnered with Baltimore Corps to conduct the following executive search through its Place for Purpose service:

 - Help identify economic challenges in underserved neighborhoods around which new business ventures can be developed and expanded to serve needs across urban communities in the United States

-- Assist new social entrepreneurs in
+- Assist new social entrepreneurs in the following:

-- establishing a clear focus for the new business;
+- Establishing a clear focus for the new business;

-- articulating the economic value proposition for the business; and
+- Articulating the economic value proposition for the business; and

-- developing a well-defined business plan for the venture.
+- Developing a well-defined business plan for the venture.